Vynokris/RandomMaze3D/README.md

 - a maze generator class
 - a function to generate a maze of given size
 - a function to render the generated maze
+- a function to check if the player is inside the maze
 - a function to move the player back inside the maze

 <br>